UoLeevi/duely/duely-postgres/conventions.md

 ### tables
 - use singular naming reflecting the type of the entities it holds

-### joining tables
-- named as 'table1__x__table2_'
-  - the two tables are ordered alphapetically
-- alternatively joining table can have more descriptive name (e.g. membership)

 ### columns
 - single column primary key column should be named 'uuid_'
 - foreign key columns shoud prefer naming '{table}_uuid_'